Ameya-DA17/Excel_Bank-Analytics-Dashboard/README.md

 - **Home Ownership vs. Last Payment Date Stats:** The majority of loans are held by individuals with "RENT" and "MORTGAGE" categories of home ownership.

 **Improvement Points:**
-- Increasing marketing efforts to target specific home ownership categories based on payment counts.
+- Increasing marketing efforts to target specific homeownership categories based on payment counts.
 - Tailoring loan products to cater to the needs of different home ownership groups.
 - Partnering with real estate agents and property management companies to reach a wider audience.